The Production of Consciousness out of States of Consciousness

 Sensory input from any modality can alter one’s state.
 The sight of a sexy person, the smell of fire, the unexpected sensation of movement against one’s skin (there’s a bug on me!), a sudden bitter taste experienced while eating ice cream, or the sound of one’s child screaming in pain; all of these phenomena can induce alterations in State.
 Although the phrase “altered states’ has come to be associated with dramatic, otherworldly experiences, alterations in state, as we will be using the phrase, refers primarily to those alterations that take us from one normal state to another.

 Alterations in state can create changes within the various sensory and cognitive modalities.
-An increase in arousal following the sight of a predator will typically suppress the sense of smell (very few are able to stop and “smell the roses’ while a jaguar is chasing them), suppress introspection (nobody wants to know “who am I really?’ while an anaconda is wrapping itself around them), suppress sexual arousal, and alter vision so that the center of the visual field is better attended then one’s peripheral vision allowing one to see the predator’s movement better.
+An increase in arousal following the sight of a predator will typically suppress the sense of smell (very few are able to stop and “smell the roses’ while being chased by a jaguar), suppress introspection (nobody wants to know ‘who am I really?’ while an anaconda is wrapping itself around them), suppress sexual arousal, and alter vision so that the center of the visual field is better attended than one’s peripheral vision allowing one to see the predator’s movement better.
 The sight of a predator will also introduce a host of other changes, all of which reflect the State.

 In this story, attention to peripheral vision had ceased so completely that only the very center of his visual field received any.
 Our model of states would be constrained to interpret Arjuna’s (mythical) feat as a behavior specific to a state.
 The unique combination of sensory enhancement, heightened attention, and sufficient suppression of emotion, ideation, and introspection that support such an act suggests specific settings for our metaphorical rheostats.